Financial-Times/list-notifications-rw/runbooks/runbook.md

 -->
 # UPP - List Notifications RW

-This service is responsible for writing/reading change events for every list publish to/from a Mongo document store.
+This service is responsible for writing/reading change events for every list publish to/from a DocumentDB document store.
 This API is used to discover list updates.

 ## Code